Snapshot of the founder's background

 Who do I typically help (with what)?

-I'm also a discussion partner for fellow professionals (like DPOs) who need relevant insights, a fresh perspective or hands-on help dealing with a complex issue (like role assessments, territorial scope, Schrems II).
+I'm also a discussion partner for fellow practitioners (typically DPOs) who need relevant insights, a fresh perspective or hands-on help dealing with a complex issue (like role assessments, territorial scope, Schrems II).

 For one-to-one work, I typically help those with a budget starting at $10,000.
 Any type of engagement, however, usually starts with a smaller project such as the GDPR Audit 👆, not least to see if we're a good fit.